-In the matter of the estate of Kate Wilson, deceased, a petition has been ed asking that the title of the estate be changed to read "Kate E. Bloese formerly Kate E. Wilson, deceased," formerly Kate E. Wilson, deceased," who died at Barranquilla, in the Repub-lic of Colombia, South America, Sept., lic of Colombia, South America, Sept., 9th, 1900; also asking that the will be admitted to probate and Eleanor Bemis be appointed executrix.
+In the matter of the estate of Kate In the matter of the estate of Kate E. Wilson, deceased, a petition has been filed asking that the title of the estate be changed to read "Kate E. Bloese, formerly Kate E. Wilson, deceased." who died at Barranquilla, in the Repub-lic of Colombia, South America, Sept.